Pier-Two/c-ssz/README.md

 ### Prerequisites
 - A C compiler (e.g., GCC, Clang) supporting C99 or later.
 - `make` (optional, for building tests, benchmarks, and examples).
+#### External Libraries

+- **OpenSSL (version 3.x)**: This library is used for SHA256 hashing.
+Ensure that the OpenSSL development headers and binaries (specifically, -lssl and -lcrypto) are installed.

+- **Snappy**: A compression library required by the project.
+Ensure that both the library and its development headers are installed.

 ### Building the Library
 The project includes a `Makefile` to simplify the build process.
 The `Makefile` provides the following targets: